 - 1 cup water or chicken stock

 Heat up oil in wok and fry the ground pork until aroma.
 Transfer out.

-- Add doubanjiang, minced garlic, sliced ginger and chopped shallot in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.
+Add doubanjiang, minced garlic, sliced ginger and chopped scallion in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.
 Return pork and add soy sauce.
 Mix well.